ProhunterPL/live2.0/docs/PUBLIC_REPO_STRUCTURE.md

 ## 🚫 What is NOT in the Public Repository

-The following types of files are intentionally excluded from the public repository:
+The following types of files are intentionally excluded from the public repository to protect strategic information, future research directions, and competitive advantages:

 ### 1. Work-in-Progress Files
 - `AWS_*.txt` - AWS deployment notes (may contain IP addresses, commands)